clarefmccann/clarefmccann.github.io/content/cv/index.markdown

 McCann, C.F., Cheng, T.W., Pfeifer, J.H., Mills, K. (2020, May) Examining self-perceived scholastic competence, mindfulness, and school transitions in adolescent girls.
 Poster presented at the University of Oregon Psychology Honor's Ceremony, Eugene, OR.

-McCann, C.F., Glugatch, L. (2019, May) Increasing transitional compliance in a young girl with autism.
-Poster presented at the University of Oregon Undergraduate Research Symposium, Eugene, OR.

 ## **_SERVICE & ACTIVITY_**:

 * High School Outreach Committee Member - Underrepresented Graduate Students in Psychology, UCLA